 Like most things in life, this experience lies on a spectrum.
 On one end of things, you’re moving seamlessly through your days, proactively planning your needs and wants, and squeaking in a little exercise and a shower now and again.
 On the other end of things, you might need to get in touch with a therapist, psychiatrist, or doctor to help support yourself as you’re working through things.
 Both are okay!
-I’ve certainly been on both ends, and right now, I find myself somewhere in between.
+I’ve been on both ends, and I’ve found the slump lives somewhere in between.

-But it’s that middle place that can feel confusing—the garden isn’t overrun with weeds, but it’s not vibrant and blossoming, either.
-I find it’s hardest to check in on myself in these times, but that it’s usually worth it before things get any worse.
+That middle place that can feel confusing—the garden isn’t overrun with weeds, but it’s not vibrant and blossoming, either.
+These times are the most difficult to check in on myself, but it’s worth it to do before my mental health deteriorates further.

-So I do just that—usually in a journal, but I’ve also found myself holding conversation with myself on my commute home.
+So I do just that—usually in a journal, but I also hold conversations with myself while I’m doing simple daily tasks.
 I ask myself, do I like my job?
 My apartment?
 My wardrobe?
 My relationships?
 My self?
-I examine the emotional, physical, and spiritual pain points I’m feeling and get them down on paper—or speak them out loud to an empty car.
+I examine the emotional, physical, and spiritual pain points I’m feeling and get them down on paper or speak them out loud to an empty room.
 Anything that makes me feel like my feelings are expressed and valid.